13 Million Tickets, One Request: How the Adobe BPO Breach Exposes the Third-Party Credential Blind Spot

 How Credential Mines and Data Mines Catch What Everything Else Misses

 In the Adobe scenario, Credential Mines seeded in locations accessible to BPO support agent environments would have fired the instant Mr. Raccoon began exploring beyond the initial foothold.
 The attacker's tool set would have harvested every credential it found — real and fake alike.
-The moment a mine was tested against any authentication endpoint, Mine2 would have generated an alert with the precise credential used, the source IP, the timestamp, and the access pattern, giving the security team a clear, actionable signal days before the mass export happened.
+The moment a mine was tested against any authentication endpoint, Mine2 would have generated an alert with the precise credential used, the source IP, the timestamp, and the access pattern — handing the security team a clear, actionable signal days before the mass export happened.

 MineField decoy TCP services, deployed as fake internal APIs and endpoints within the BPO-accessible network segment, detect lateral movement before it reaches production systems.
-Any connection attempt to a MineField service — which looks exactly like a real internal endpoint but is never accessed in normal operations — immediately signals that an attacker is exploring the environment.
+Any connection attempt to a MineField service — which looks exactly like a real internal endpoint but is never touched in normal operations — immediately signals that an attacker is exploring the environment.

 Compliance Implications: 13 Million Records Means Mandatory Notification